 - 1. Recent photo of yourself - 2.
 Proof of N95 Mask Fitting: This is usually done at your respective medical schools.
 Please contact your electives office to ensure that you have a mask fitting done that will be valid during your elective times (i.e. valid until the end of the elective period). - 3.
-Immunization and Testing Form (here is the 2020 version) [Students can print this form and have it completed by an appropriate health care professional (HCP), i.e., a nurse, physician, physician's assistant, or pharmacist] - 4.
-Resume/CV - 5.
-Criminal Record Check (CRC): To be completed by visiting a local police station.
+Immunization and Testing Form (here is the 2023 version) [Students can print this form and have it completed by an appropriate health care professional (HCP), i.e., a nurse, physician, physician's assistant, or pharmacist] The immunization and testing requirements of specific schools can be found here.
+Some schools may have additional immunization requirements, such as for influenza and COVID-19. - 4.
+Resume/CV/Letter of Intent: typically required for certain electives that require specific pre-requisites.
+Some schools may choose to ask applicants to provide this information in an Attestation of Core Rotations and Electives form.

+- 5. Criminal Record Check (CRC) or Vulnerable Sector Screening (VSS): To be completed by visiting a local police station.
 We advise you to complete this part early during your clerkship year, as it may take a while to process, ranging from hours to months.
 Please check the website of the police department where you plan to receive your CRC for more information. - 6.
 Letter of Good Standing: Can be requested to be provided by your respective electives office.
 This letter indicates that you are in your final year of medical school, that you are in good standing, and that you are covered by your medical school's liability insurance. - 7.
 Prior clerkship rotations: These are inserted into the AFMC Portal within your academic profile.
 You will need to manually enter each date and specialty.

 Please verify required documents via the school pages on the portal, as some requirements are specific to certain institutions.
-You may be able to send in an application without having submitted all of the documents right away.
-You will need to send your documents in by a certain date, but check if the school can accept an elective application while documents are pending.
+You may be able to send in an application without having submitted all the documents right away.
+You will need to send your documents in by a certain date but check if the school can accept an elective application while documents are pending.